Geolicious/OSMroute/README.md

 ## Tests

-It was tested on Linux Mint/Ubuntu and Windows 7 with QGIS 2.8.1 and Python 2.7.5+
+It was tested on Linux Mint/Ubuntu and Windows 7 with QGIS 2.10 and Python 2.7.5+

 ## Contributors

-We would like to thank the guys at OpenRouteService.org for this great ressource.
+We would like to thank the guys at OpenRouteService.org for this great API.

 ## License